Hulkling: Publication history

 Hulkling was created by writer Allan Heinberg and artist Jim Cheung and first was in Young Avengers #1 (April 2005) along with other teenage heroes patterned after founding Avengers members.

 Hulkling was originally planned to be a female character.
 According to Tom Brevoort, "Originally, Allan pitched Hulkling as a female character using her shape-changing abilities to pose as a man.
 I suspect this was as close as Allan felt he could get to depicting an openly gay relationship in a Marvel comic.
 But as we got underway... he started to have second thoughts and approached me about maintaining Hulkling and Wiccan as two involved male characters".

 He was also featured in Civil War: Young Avengers/Runaways and appeared in the Civil War crossover event.
 Hulkling then appeared in the 2013 Young Avengers series by Kieron Gillen and Jamie McKelvie, and appeared with Wiccan in New Avengers as part of All-New All-Different Marvel.

 Most recently, Hulkling has been a key player in Empyre, Marvel's summer 2020 crossover event.
-A one-shot, Lords of Empyre: Emperor Hulkling, written by Chip Zdarsky and queer author Anthony Oliveira, fills in some of the backstory of how Hulkling was called on to become emperor and his relationship with Wiccan.
+A one-shot, Lords of Empyre: Emperor Hulkling, written by Chip Zdarsky and queer author Anthony Oliveira, fills in some of the events that led to Hulkling becoming emperor and his relationship with Wiccan.

 In April 2021, Hulkling and Wiccan became members of the Guardians of the Galaxy, beginning with Guardians of the Galaxy #13 by Al Ewing, Juan Frigeri, and Brett Booth.